-- 28. As summarised in the Agenda Paper 4A for the April 2019 meeting, the IASB tentatively decided to address interest rate swaps, including basis swaps and forward start swaps, and forward rate agreements first, as these will capture a significant portion of the DRM hedging instruments. - 29.
-With respect to internal derivatives, the IASB tentatively decided that only contracts with a party external to the reporting entity (ie external to the group or the individual entity that is being reported on) can be designated within the DRM model.
+25. As summarised in the Agenda Paper 4A for the April 2019 meeting, the IASB tentatively decided to address interest rate swaps, including basis swaps and forward start swaps, and forward rate agreements first, as these will capture a significant portion of the DRM hedging instruments.